 - Symptomatic cases: You have not had a fever for at least 24 hours without the use of fever-reducing medicine.

 - Asymptomatic cases: You have never developed symptoms of COVID-19.

 What if you have a ‘COVID rebound’?

 In some cases, your symptoms may return or get worse after you have ended your isolation period.
 This is known as “COVID-19 rebound.”
-If this happens, you must isolate away from others and again contact the Ashe COVID Hotline or the UCLA COVID Call Center for guidance.
+If this happens, you must isolate away from others and again contact the Ashe COVID Hotline or UCLA Occupational Health for guidance.